The Cabin – A Peaceful Seaside Getaway

 The cabin features a common sitting/dining area, a room with a sink and cooking area at one end and a twin bed at the opposite end, a third room with one bunk bed and one twin bed, and a bathroom with composting toilet.

 Cookstove, lanterns and cookware are provided; renters must bring their own bedding.
 See the sample use agreement for more details on what to bring and what to expect.
 The cabin comfortably sleeps three, and maximum occupancy is 4.
+Pets are not permitted in the cabin.
 There is a 2-night minimum stay required unless there is only one night open (see calendar below; inquire to see if we can rearrange our cleaning schedule to open up a second night if desired); $60 per night donation (the first increase in 9 years).
 Please contact the PWA office to arrange reservations, including a formal use agreement – firstname.lastname@example.org or 207-563-2196.

 Osborn Finch Cabin Availability